 Creating large files for specific applications

-Creating large test files for specific applications like Word documents, Excel spreadsheets, or MP4 video files can be done with the help of third-party tools or by manually generating data.
-Here are some examples:
+For big test files like Word docs, Excel spreadsheets, or MP4 videos, you can use other tools or make up data.
+Here are some ideas:

 Recommended resource: How to Convert CSV or TXT to Excel in Windows 11